 A Walk Down Memory Lane

-On one level, 5.13 Goodbye a callback to the pilot episode, Chuck Versus the Intersect.
-And throughout the final episode, Chuck is indeed fighting against the Intersect—the Intersect is the tool that brings Sarah to him in the pilot, yet the tool that takes Sarah away from him in the finale; the tool that Quinn wants to assemble for himself and that Chuck wants to destroy; the tool that tempts Chuck with the promise of restoring Sarah’s memories when duty calls him to save others.
+On one level, 5.13 Goodbye is a callback to the pilot episode, Chuck Versus the Intersect.
+And throughout the final episode, Chuck is indeed fighting against the Intersect—the Intersect is the tool that brings Sarah to him in the pilot, yet the tool that takes Sarah away from him in the finale; the tool that Quinn wants to assemble for himself and that Chuck wants to destroy; the tool that tempts Chuck with the promise to restore Sarah’s memories when duty calls him to save others.
 What the Intersect giveth Chuck in the pilot (Sarah), the Intersect taketh away in the finale.
 Again and again.
 And again.